grtetrault/pcre2.py/README.md

 pip install pcre2
 ```

-If a wheel is not available for your platform, the source for PCRE2 is downloaded over HTTP from [PCRE2 releases](https://github.com/PCRE2Project/pcre2/releases/) and built.
+If a wheel is not available for your platform, the module will be built from source.
 Building requires:

-* `autoconf`
+* `cmake`
 * C compiler toolchain, such as `gcc` and `make`
 * `libtool`
 * Python headers